sil3ntc/mtdmm/mtdmm.md

 #### Introduction

-You got multiple teamdrives that you want mounting on your box?
-This is a guide to get them mounted in the cleanest way possible.
+You got multiple rclone teamdrive remotes that you want mounting on your box?
+This is a method to get them mounted in the cleanest way possible.
 I'm not an expert.
-But some cool guy in a discord took the time to talk me through it so i'm sharing the process, in case anyone else had some trouble mounting their teamdrives.
+But some super cool guy in a discord took the time to talk me through it so I'm sharing the process, in case anyone else had the same trouble I did mounting their teamdrives.

 Rather than making multiple `.service` files for each mount, it's possible to make a template service file and feed it a config file.
 This method makes the process a lot more user friendly and requires only a 3 line `.config` file for each remote we want mounted.

 #### Assumptions

-This document assumes that the remotes you want to mount have already been setup with `rclone config`.
+This document assumes that the remotes you want to mount have already been setup with `rclone config` and you are able to get an output from `rclone lsd remotename:`.
 Where I use `remotename` this is the name of the remote you set up in rclone.
 Use some common sense.
 This is **NOT** a copy & paste guide.
+I did this on an Ubuntu box, with the latest version of rclone.
+In these examples I have specified the user:group as `youruser` and `yourgroup` in a few places.
+If you're using a different user and group, make sure to edit those to suit the setup.

 #### Service File Templates

 To keep things tidy we're going to use a templated service file that refrences a `.config` file.
 Its a much tidier way of doing it.
-The files are going to sit in `/etc/systemd/system/`.
-Then we need to make a directory `/opt/teamdrives` that will hold our enviroment files.
+The service files are going to sit in `/etc/systemd/system/`.
+The `.config` files will live in `/opt/teamdrives`.

-In these files I have specified the user `youruser` and `yourgroup` in a few places.
-If you're using a different user and group, make sure to edit those to suit the setup.

 ```sh
 sudo nano /etc/systemd/system/teamdrive@.service